-6.2.8.2.
-DGTVi Requirements
+6.2.8.2 Requirements for TV Pad

 All the keys in this particular group are receiver proprietary and labels shown in the picture are to be taken as suggestions, but are completely up to the manufacturer for definition.
-Keys for volume adjustments and for channel up/down scrolling should be easy to identify and clearly separated from the Interactive Pad.
+Keys for volume adjustments and for channel up/down scrolling SHOULD be easy to identify and clearly separated from the Interactive Pad.